-- "we," "us," "our" and the "Company" are to SYNCHRONY FINANCIAL and its subsidiaries; - · "Synchrony" are to SYNCHRONY FINANCIAL only; - the "Bank" are to Synchrony Bank (a subsidiary of Synchrony); - the "Board of Directors" are to Synchrony's board of directors; - "GE" are to General Electric Company and its subsidiaries; - the "Bank Term Loan" are to the term loan agreement, dated as of July 30, 2014, among Synchrony, as borrower, JPMorgan Chase Bank, N.A., as administrative agent, and the lenders from time to time party thereto, as amended; - the "Tax Act" are to P.L.
-115-97, commonly referred to as the Tax Cut and Jobs Act, signed into law on December 22, 2017; - "FICO" are to a credit score developed by Fair Isaac & Co., which is widely used as a means of evaluating the likelihood that credit users will pay their obligations.
+- "we," "us," "our" and the "Company" are to SYNCHRONY FINANCIAL and its subsidiaries: - "Synchrony" are to SYNCHRONY FINANCIAL only; - the "Bank" are to Synchrony Bank (a subsidiary of Synchrony); - the "Board of Directors" or "Board" are to Synchrony's board of directors; - "GE" are to General Electric Company and its subsidiaries; - the "Tax Act" are to P.L.
+115-97, commonly referred to as the Tax Cut and Jobs Act, signed into law on December 22, 2017; - "FICO" are to a credit score developed by Fair Isaac & Co., which is widely used as a means of evaluating the likelihood that credit users will pay their oblications.

 We provide a range of credit products through programs we have established with a diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which, in our business and in this report, we refer to as our "partners."
 The terms of the programs all require cooperative efforts between us and our partners of varying natures and degrees to establish and operate the programs.
 Our use of the term "partners" to refer to these entities is not intended to, and does not, describe our legal relationship with them, imply that a legal partnership or other relationship exists between the parties or create any legal partnership or other relationship.
-The "average length of our relationship" with respect to a specified group of partners or programs is measured on a weighted average basis by interest and fees on loans for the year ended December 31, 2018 for those partners or for all partners participating in a program, based on the date each partner relationship or program, as applicable, started.
-Information with respect to partner "locations" in this report is given at December 31, 2018.
+The "average length of our relationship" with respect to a specified group of partners or programs is measured on a weighted average basis by interest and fees on loans for the year ended December 31, 2019 for those partners or for all partners participating in a program, based on the date each partner relationship or program, as applicable, started.
+Information with respect to partner "locations" in this report is given at December 31, 2019.
 "Open accounts" represents credit card or installment loan accounts that are not closed, blocked or more than 60 days delinquent.